Clarifai/docs/docs/sdk/Model-Training-Tutorial/text_classifier.md

 ## Initiate Model Training

 We can initiate the model training by calling the model.train() method.
-The Clarifai Python SDK also offers features like showing training status and saving training logs in a local file.
+The Clarifai SDKs also offers features like showing training status and saving training logs in a local file.

 :::note